 1,000 Weekends Without A Drink

 Today is September 17, 2022.
-It’s only been 1 day since the demon booze braised my blood.
-And I think I’m done forever.
+It's only been 1 day since that demon booze braised my blood.
+And I think I'm done forever.

 Long ago, the liquor seemed like alchemy.
 Each cup let me glimpse the liminal space where my mind was oh-so-quiet for a couple hours.
 But the quiet never lasts, and the guilt grows without bounds.